sipeed/MaixPy/docs/doc/en/vision/face_recognition.md

 You may have noticed that the model initialization uses `dual_buff` (which defaults to `True`).
 Enabling the `dual_buff` parameter can improve running efficiency and increase the frame rate.
 For detailed principles and usage notes, see [dual_buff Introduction](./dual_buff.md).

+## Replacing Other Default Recognition Models

+The current recognition model (used to distinguish different individuals) is based on the MobileNetV2 model.
+If its accuracy does not meet your requirements, you can replace it with another model, such as the [Insight Face ResNet50](https://maixhub.com/model/zoo/462) model.
+Of course, you can also train your own model or find other pre-trained models and convert them into a format supported by MaixCAM.
+For the conversion method, refer to the [MaixCAM Model Conversion Documentation](../ai_model_converter/maixcam.md), and you can write the mud file based on existing examples.